-C1 The connection into Council's pipe is to be within the top third of Council's pipe and at an angle of 45 degrees to the flow in the pipe.
+C1 The connection into Council's pipe is to be within the top third of Council's pipe and in accordance with the Council's standards drawings. at an angle of 45 degrees to the flow in the pipe.
 No pipe protrusion is permitted into Council's pipeline.